Basic Process & Timeline for Trademark Registration

 A common question I get from clients is, how long does it take to complete the federal trademark application process?

-I’m going to explain the steps so you have an idea of what to expect.
+I’m going to explain the steps of registering for a trademark so you have an idea of what to expect.

 Step two is conducting a thorough search to see if there are other parties who are using a mark or brand that may conflict with yours.
 This is generally a 3-5 day process, depending on what you find.

-If all goes well with the search, the next step is filling-out and submitting your application to the United States Patent and Trademark Office (USPTO).
-The length of time for my office to do this is on average about 2-weeks.
+If all goes well with the search, the next step is filling out and submitting your application to the USPTO.
+The length of time for my office to do this is on average about two weeks.

 After you file the application, your case will be turned over to an examining attorney at the USPTO.
 Just getting assigned to an attorney takes roughly 3-4 months.

-The examining attorney will typically review your response within 1-2months.
+The examining attorney will typically review your response within one to two months.

 If your response does not overcome all concerns presented by the examining attorney, they will issue a “final office action”, giving you one last shot to address their concerns.
 It can take them up to 6-months to get you this final action.

-If at any time the examining attorney finds there is no reason to disapprove your application they may approve the trademark for publication, meaning that they publish it in their weekly online publication, thus giving advance notice to the public that they plan to register your trademark.
+If at any time the examining attorney finds there is no reason to disapprove your application they may approve the trademark for publication.
+This means that they publish it in their weekly online publication, thus giving advance notice to the public that they plan to register your trademark.